 - A company that becomes a headquarter company is subject to CGT on the deemed disposal of some of its assets under section 9H(3)(a), and to dividends tax on a dividend in specie deemed to have been declared and paid by that company under section 9H(3)(c)(iii) for purposes of section 64EA(b).
+The deemed dividends under section 9H(3)(c)(iii) do not qualify for an exemption from or a reduced rate of dividends tax.
 The deemed disposal and deemed dividend are deemed to have taken place on the day before becoming a headquarter company. - A headquarter company does not qualify for the relief provided for under the corporate restructuring rules in sections 41 to 47.